gnout/MessengerProtocolDocumentation/Architecture/Architecture and Operation.md

 ## Parties involved

-Following are 2 parties involved in the operation of the plugin:
+The following two parties are involved in the operation of the plugin:

-* *Distributor*: is the party that makes the request to get data (i.e. HotelPlan)
+* *Distributor*: The party that initiates requests to obtain data
-* *Supplier*: is the party that receives the request and responds with the results (AVRA)
+* *Supplier*: The party that receives requests and responds with the corresponding results

 ## Service types calls

-There are 3 major calls for every service
+There are three primary call types for each service:

-* xxList: A list will get all the available items with general information (i.e. all the accommodations)
+* __xxList__: Retrieves a list of all available items with general information (e.g., a list of all accommodations).
-* xxInfo: All available information for a specific item (i.e. all the information that we have about an accommodation)
+* __xxInfo__: Retrieves comprehensive information for a specific item (e.g., all details about a particular accommodation).
-* xxSearch: Search the data with the intent to book (i.e. book an accommodation for specific dates)
+* __xxSearch__: Searches the data with the intention of booking (e.g., booking an accommodation for specific dates).

 ## Static and Dynamic data

-In order to avoid unnecessary traffic, static data will be stored (on chain or off chain) with the responsibility of the *distributor*.
-The *distributor* will call once the *xxList* service to get all the available information (i.e. accommodations)
+To minimize unnecessary traffic, static data will be stored (on-chain probably with *IPFS* or off-chain) under the responsibility of the *distributor*.
+The *distributor* will call the *xxList* or *xxInfo* service once to retrieve all available data (e.g., accommodations).

-When the *distributor* will perform a *xxSearch* with the intent to book, our web API will return a result and the *distributor* will match the __supplier_code__ (description follows) returned by the search with the one in the static data
+When the *distributor* performs an *xxSearch* with the intent to book, the supplier will return a result.
+The distributor will then match the `supplier_code` (explained below) from the search result with the corresponding code in the static data.

+__Important__: The *distributor* must handle data from different *suppliers* with care to ensure consistency.

 ### Supplier Code

-This field need to be consistent in all calls (our responsibility) and is the link between the static data and the dynamic data.
-Every *xxlist* that we return should have our item id (the __supplier_code__).
-Every *xxSearch* that we return should have consistent item id ((the __supplier_code__))
+This field must be consistent across all calls (*supplier's* responsibility) and serves as the link between the static and dynamic data.
+Every *xxList* call that the *supplier* returns must include the *supplier's* item ID (the `supplier_code`).
+Every *xxSearch* call that the *supplier* returns must include a consistent item ID (the `supplier_code`)

-### Timestamp last_modified
+### Field `Timestamp last_modified`

-Every now and then, the *distributor* may call the *xxList* service to get an updated list.
-The __last_modified__ field will contain the items that were updated or created after that date.
-For example, the *distributor* may call the accommodation list again to find out which accommodation have been added or updated after his last call (..and add them to his static data)
+Periodically, the *distributor* may call the *xxList* or *xxInfo* service again to retrieve updated data.
+The `last_modified` field will indicate the date and time of the *distributor's* most recent call.
+The *supplier's* response will include __only__ the updated data.

-As AVRA we don't this information.
-We will resolve this internally without involving the plugin.
-If we have this information, the documentation will be updated accordingly.

-## Getting data from our API

-The mapping between the the protocol and our web API is not always 1 on 1.

-In some case multiple calls to our web API need to be made in order to gather the necessary data.
-In this case the documentation will include all the calls that are needed to complete the necessary data

-In some other cases, the protocol will ask information for multiple products where our web API can only return information for only 1 product.
-Also in this case multiple calls to our api are necessary to bring data for all the requested products

-## Usernames and passwords

-In our web API, users (username and password) are connected to a specific client.
-The responses of our web API will differ depending on "who is asking!".
-For the plugin to work properly we will need to have a mapping between the *distributor* and the credentials that belongs to the particular distributor so that the results of the web API are correct.
+Here is an example to illustrate the concept:

+* The *distributor* calls the *xxList* service on January 1st and receives 100 accommodations.
+* On February 1st, a new accommodation is added to the *supplier's* list.
+* The *distributor* calls the *xxList* service again and sets the `last_modified` value to January 1st (the date of the previous call).
+* The *supplier* returns a result containing only the new accommodation added on February 1st.

+This approach minimizes unnecessary data exchange, which is crucial for cost-efficiency on the blockchain.

+## Version compatibility